Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Dwarf Chenille (Acalypha Reptans)

-Dwarf chenille shrub is a low growing evergreen flowering ground cover for full to partial sun
+The dwarf chenille shrub is a low-growing, evergreen, flowering ground cover for full to partial sun

-Dwarf chenille is a spreading evergreen shrub with spectacular fuzzy red flowering spikes.
-The low-growing shrub is identified by its heart-shaped leaves and arching bright red flowers.
+The dwarf chenille is a spreading evergreen shrub with spectacular fuzzy red flower spikes.
+The low-growing shrub is identified by its heart-shaped leaves and arching, bright red flowers that bloom sporadically.
 In compact gardens, you can plant dwarf chenille in containers or hanging baskets to add vibrant colors to a patio, decking area, or container garden.

-Dwarf chenille is a heat-loving small shrub that thrives in USDA zones 9 to 11.
+The dwarf chenille is a heat-loving small shrub that thrives in USDA zones 9 to 11.
 This flowering plant only grows up to 1.5 ft.
 (0.45 m) tall and wide.
-In cooler climates, you can grow the shrub in small gardens as an annual to cover ground or grow it in a planter.
+In cooler climates, you can grow the shrub in small gardens as an annual to cover the ground or in a planter.

 Dwarf Bottlebrush (Callistemon viminalis ‘Little John’)